 The minimum deposit

 Some lenders let you borrow up to 80% of a property's value.
 That means a 20% minimum deposit.
-For alt or low doc loans lenders often require much higher deposits, but not always.
+For alt or low doc loans lenders they often require higher deposits.
+That said, 90% loans or even 95% loans may be available for certain investors or borrowers.

 What are the differences between low-doc loans and regular home loans?